PRBonn/PartiallyObservedInverseGames.jl/README.md

 Beyond that, we use [DVC](https://dvc.org) for binary data version control.
-This part of the setup is only required if you want to load our results as binary data rather than reproducing them yourself be re-running the experiments.
+This part of the setup is only required if you want to load our results as binary data rather than reproducing them yourself by re-running the experiments.
 DVC can be installed as follow:

 1. Install [dvc](https://dvc.org/doc/install) with google drive support, e.g.
    `pip install "dvc[gdrive]"`
 2. [Optional] Setup [git
    hooks](https://dvc.org/doc/command-reference/install#installed-git-hooks) to
-   automate the process of checking out binary files: `dvc install`
+   automate the process of checking out dvc-controlled files: `dvc install`

 Now you can download the binary data and figures by running `dvc pull`.